-- Violate dress and grooming standards as communicated in the Student Handbook. - Cheat or copy the work of another. - Gamble. - Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities. - Repeatedly violate other communicated campus or classroom standards of conduct. - Impersonate another individual (including electronic impersonations on social media, fake email accounts, etc.)
+- Violate dress and grooming standards as communicated in the Student Handbook. - Engage in academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination. - Gamble. - Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities. - Repeatedly violate other communicated campus or classroom standards of conduct. - Impersonate another individual (including electronic impersonations on social media, fake email accounts, etc.)